liquorink/liquorink/README.md

-- 👋 Hi, I’m Idan Kazom
+- 👋 Hi, I’m Idan Kazom, a self-taught programmer.
--  I’m interested in React native, general programming and more
+-  I’m interested in React native, general programming and more.
 -  I’m currently learning Mobile/Web development using react native/react js
 -  I’m looking for a paying job :)
 - 📫 You can reach me at liquorink@gmail